NikiDigitals/Computing-It-with-Business-/notes/2025-09-03-python-data-structures .md

 random_list[:2]                                             # print the elements from the start of the list until index 2
 1, Hello                                                    # printed result

-random_list[1:]                                             # print the elements starting on index place 1 - the end of the list
-Hello, 7.3, False                                           # printed result
+random_list[1:]                                             # print the elements starting on index place 1 - end of the list Hello, 7.3, False                                           # printed result
 ```
 Is a word included/excluded from the list?